fun-stack/example/README.md

 ## Requirements

-- aws-cli
 - sbt
 - yarn
 - node (>= 10.13.0)
+- aws-cli
 - terraform (>= 1.0.0): https://www.terraform.io/downloads.html

-The provided `default.nix` contains these dependencies, so if you are using `nix`, just run a `nix-shell` :-)
+The provided `shell.nix` contains these dependencies, so if you are using `nix`, just run a `nix-shell`.

 ## Development